GenericMappingTools/gmt/doc_modern/rst/source/gmtlogo.rst

 .. only:: not man

-    gmtlogo - Place the GMT graphics logo on a map
+    Place the GMT graphics logo on a map

 Synopsis
 --------